 Every backyard pool environment needs good surrounding landscaping that helps you piece it all together and make it truly feel like a part of your home.
-So, in this article, we are going to cover the main benefits of pool landscaping, some potential watch outs, the different types of landscaping you can choose from, show off some design inspiration, and finish up with some tips for installing landscaping around your swimming pool.
+So, in this article, we will cover the main benefits of pool landscaping, some potential watch-outs, the different types of landscaping you can choose from, show off some design inspiration, and finish up with some tips for installing landscaping around your swimming pool.
 Ready?
 Let’s dive in.

 Okay, let’s get started with some of the main advantages that great pool landscaping can add to your backyard environment.